procount/pinn/README_PINN.md

 dpi_group=<group> (e.g. dpi_group=1, or dpi_group=2)
 dpi_mode=<mode> (e.g. dpi_mode=28 - see tvservice for a list of possible modes)
 ```
-In addition, the `recovery.cmdline` file should have `disablesafemode` added as a parameter.
+In addition, the `cmdline.txt` file should have `disablesafemode` added as a parameter.
 Without it, the VGA666 will force PINN into safe mode, due to its connections to the GPIO header.

 Remember to also enable the display in each OS that you want to use it with.